a-vi-nash/expressjs-load-routes-dynamically/README.md

 #### How to install

-Using you have npm and Node.js installed on your  machine
+Assuming you have npm and Node.js installed on your  machine

 #### Run
 ```bash